pikatchu/closedsource/book/0005-the_weight_of_knowledge.md

 Leo tensed.
 “What job?”

-“You’re going to the police.
-You’ll report that your mother is missing.
-You’ll tell them you don’t know why, that she didn’t leave a message.
+“You're going to the police.
+You'll report that your mother is missing.
+You'll tell them you don't know why, that she didn't leave a message.
 And you will say nothing about the note, nothing about me, and nothing about what you saw here today.”

 Leo replied.
 “But—”

 Elias cut him off.
-“If they knew anything, you wouldn’t be standing here.
+“If they knew anything, you wouldn't be standing here.
 But they will start looking.
 Act normal.
 Follow protocol.
 Give them no reason to suspect you.”

-He pulled the book from Leo’s hands and peeled away the outer cover, revealing a second title underneath: "Advanced Chess Strategies:
+He pulled the book from Leo's hands and peeled away the outer cover, revealing a second title underneath: "Advanced Chess Strategies:
 Mastering the Endgame."

 Elias smirked.
 “As far as anyone else is concerned, this is just a book about chess.”
 He handed it back.
-“You’ll keep it hidden.
+“You'll keep it hidden.
 Study it.
 And tell no one.”

 Leo nodded, gripping the book tighter.